Keerthana-Ashokkumar/Tesla-stock-price-prediction-/README.md

 Or use Streamlit cloud to deploy the model

 ## Results
-## nModel Performance: The deep learning model should provide accurate predictions, with a focus on fairness across different demographic groups.
+# Model Performance: The deep learning model should provide accurate predictions, with a focus on fairness across different demographic groups.
-## Streamlit App: A user-friendly interface to input patient data and get real-time predictions.
+# Streamlit App: A user-friendly interface to input patient data and get real-time predictions.
-## Deployed Application: A robust application deployed on AWS, accessible to users for live testing.
+# Deployed Application: A robust application deployed on AWS, accessible to users for live testing.

 ## Project Evaluation Metrics
 - Accuracy: Percentage of correct predictions out of all predictions.